 For over 30 years, Roy has represented his community, as a community volunteer, a city elected official, and now as County Commissioner.
 He embraces the core values of integrity, innovation and growth.

-Roy has spearheaded many programs in Tarrant County including: The Tarrant County Ex-Offender Re-Entry Program (TCRI), representing a community-inspired effort to address concerns regarding the successful re-entry and reintegration of ex-inmates returning to Tarrant County, Texas.
+Roy spearheaded many programs in Tarrant County including: The Tarrant County Ex-Offender Re-Entry Program (TCRI), representing a community-inspired effort to address concerns regarding the successful re-entry and reintegration of ex-inmates returning to Tarrant County, Texas.
 Nurse Family Partnership - an evidence-based nurse home visitation program for first-time mothers and their children, and a Blue Ribbon Task Force on Health Care for the Homeless - promoting wellbeing and improved quality of life among homeless persons in Tarrant County by assuring access to high-quality, comprehensive health care and support services to facilitate transition out of homelessness.
-He is the founder of the Generation Hope Laptop Program, a college preparatory program targeting middle school age children.
-Now under the Tarrant County College administration, the program provides student with laptops, STEM based curriculum and college readiness session across Tarrant County.

 Commissioner Roy Charles Brooks is a committed husband and father, and is married to Dr. Jennifer Giddings Brooks, President and CEO of Brooks and Associates Educational Consultants.
 They are the proud parents of two children.
-Their daughter, Royce, is a Harvard trained attorney who is currently working as a Public Policy Advocate, and Marion, their son, is a 2010 graduate of the University of Texas Law School who is currently practicing Entertainment Law in Los Angeles, California.
-He is an active, long-term member of Morningside United Methodist Church, an avid reader, a collector of African American art, a passionate music lover and a participant in the Adlee H. Trezevant Memorial Choir of the Historic I. M. Terrell High School.
+Their daughter, Royce, is a Harvard trained attorney who currently serves as Executive Director of Annie’s List in Austin, TX, and Marion, their son, is a 2010 graduate of the University of Texas Law School who is currently practicing Entertainment Law in Los Angeles, California.
+He is an active, long-term member of Morningside United Methodist Church, an avid reader, a collector of African American art, a passionate music lover and a member in the Adlee H. Trezevant Memorial Choir of the Historic I. M. Terrell High School.

 County Telephone Operator 817-884-1111